113ll3/Ibmclouddocscli/install-devtools-manually.md

 * Windows&trade; users can download and install the Helm [binary](https://github.com/kubernetes/helm/releases/tag/v2.7.2){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").

-## Step 6.
-Installing the {{site.data.keyword.openwhisk_short}} CLI plug-in
+## Installing the {{site.data.keyword.openwhisk_short}} CLI plug-in
 {: #idt-install-functions}

-You can use the {{site.data.keyword.openwhisk}} CLI plug-in to manage your code snippets in actions, create triggers and rules to enable your actions to respond to events, and bundle actions into packages.
+You can use the {{site.data.keyword.openwhisk}} CLI plug-in to manage your code snippets in actions, bundle actions into packages, and create triggers and rules to enable your actions to respond to events.

 To install the {{site.data.keyword.openwhisk_short}} CLI plug-in, run the following command:
 ```